 I AM WHATCOM

 The personal stories of Whatcom's students, alumni, instructors, staff and community partners powerfully convey the College's committment to innovation and excellence.
-Check this page for new stories or share your own at the link below.
+Check this page for new stories or share your own by sending us an email.

 "I personally have a deep appreciation for the environment so I value Whatcom's commitment to sustainability.
 From a business perspective, it just makes sense because it limits the cost of our operations.
 What's different about Whatcom's approach to sustainability is the partnership among administration, faculty, staff and students.
 Sustainability is part of the classroom curriculum as well as campus operations.
 As a Facilities Department, we want to carry forward the curriculum and demonstrate through our actions Whatcom's commitment to sustainability.
 We practice what we teach.
 We think it's important that our students see that.